jianping-grp/ng-b17r/README.md

 # NgChembl

-This is the frontend of ChEMBL-explorer and the corresponding backend (based on django-rest-framework) can be found [here](https://github.com/jianping-grp/chembl_explorer).
+This is the frontend of Bioactivity-explorer and the corresponding backend (based on django-rest-framework) can be found [here](https://github.com/jianping-grp/b17r).
 After setup of the backend, please set the backend parameter `REST_HOST` at `settings.ts`, default is `http://localhost:8000/api`.

 ## Announcement

-**We are very sorry to inform users that our web server (http://cadd.pharmacy.nankai.edu.cn/c13r) is temporarily not available because of the meeting of the first session of the 13th National People's Congress held in Beijing from March 5 (- -!).
+**We are very sorry to inform users that our web server (http://cadd.pharmacy.nankai.edu.cn/b17r) is temporarily not available because of the meeting of the first session of the 13th National People's Congress held in Beijing from March 5 (- -!).
 It will be back after the congress, this would take about two weeks (March 20).
 We apologized for